nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Adds a task to WhatNow<br>
 Format: `add "DESCRIPTION" [on/by] [today/tomorrow/DAY/DATE] [from/at] [START_TIME] [to/till] [END_TIME] [every] [DAY/day/week/month/year] [low/medium/high]`

 >All task description should be written within double quotation marks.
-Eg Add “buy eggs”.
+Eg Add “buy eggs”. <br>
->The format for date must be *day month year* where year is optional.
+The format for date must be *day month year* where year is optional.
 Eg: 10th Oct, 4 November, 11th August 2017.
-Not 12/12/12.
+Not 12/12/12. <br>
->Time should be in the *12 hour format*.
+Time should be in the *12 hour format*.
 Eg: 10am, 6pm, 7.30pm.
 Not 7:30pm, 2359.

 Examples:
 * `add "Do CS2103T tutorial" on 4 Oct 2016 from 10am to 11am every week`